 Evaluation

-To receive credit for INTR 330, you must complete all assignments, and you must receive a mark of at least C (60 percent) on the exam and 50% overall required for the course.
+Your final mark in INTR 330 will be based on the grades you achieve in two assignments and a final examination.
+To receive credit for this course, you must complete all assignments, and you must receive a mark of at least C (60 percent) on the final exam.
+An overall grade of 50 percent is required to pass the course.
 Should you obtain a grade of less than 50 percent overall you may write a supplemental final exam.
 A passing grade of 60 percent is also required for the supplemental exam.
 Only one supplemental exam is permitted.

 Activity